Pulstar (video game)

-is a 1995 horizontal-scrolling shooter arcade game published by SNK.
+is a horizontally scrolling shooter released for arcades by SNK in 1995.
 Players control a starship in its mission to eradicate the Solar System of a hostile race of aliens that threaten mankind.
 Its gameplay has been compared to the R-Type series for its similar premise and mechanics; players must complete each of the game's eight stages by destroying constantly-moving formations of enemies and avoiding their projectiles.
 There are power-ups that can be collected that provide additional abilities for the player.
 It runs on the Neo Geo MVS arcade system board.

 Developed by Aicom, Pulstar is the first Neo Geo game to incorporate 3D pre-rendered visuals.
 Its music was composed by Harumi Fujita and Yasuaki Fujita, both of whom previously worked for Capcom on the Ghosts'n Goblins series.
 Pulstar has been ported and re-released several times, seeing conversions for systems like the Neo Geo CD and digital storefronts such as the Wii Virtual Console.
 The game and its re-releases have received mixed reviews from critics, who felt its gameplay and graphics were good but its difficulty was too high and it lacked originality.
 A sequel named Blazing Star was released in 1998, which aimed to correct the flaws present in the original.

 Gameplay

-Pulstar is a horizontal-scrolling shooter video game, often compared to games such as the R-Type series.
+Pulstar is a horizontally scrolling shooter in the same vein as the R-Type series.
 The player controls a starship, the Dino246, in its mission to protect the entirety of the Solar System from a hostile race of aliens.
 There are eight stages total, which become progressively more difficult as the player progresses.
 They scroll automatically, and the player is given a free range of movement.
 In these levels, the player must destroy constantly-moving waves of enemies and avoiding their projectiles, as well as dodging moving obstacles.
 Levels conclude with a boss that must be defeated.

 The player's main form of attack is a forward-moving projectile.
 The player can hold down the button to charge their attack, with its power indicated by a meter at the bottom of the screen; the blue half creates a powerful charge shot, while the red half creates a barrage of rapid blasts.
-Players can also acquire an auxilary drone that acts as a shield by protecting them from enemy fire.
+Players can also acquire an auxiliary drone that acts as a shield by protecting them from enemy fire.
 It can also be used as a battering ram to destroy smaller enemies.
 The drone can also be destroyed to create a powerful bomb attack that can destroy anything in its radius.
 Destroying large carrier-like enemies drops a power-up item that grants different abilities.
 These include capsules that increase the player's speed and smaller ships that follow the player and provide additional firepower.